lix-it/fuzz-factory/Readme.md

 ## TODO
 - [x] header flag
+- [ ] build the default dictionary into the binary
 - [ ] add a fuzz metric. e.g. Levenshtein distance
 - [ ] Input a desired fuzz factor on the command line and it will achieve that